Mahi014/TENANT-MANAGEMENT-SYSTEM/readme.md

 # Tenant Management System (PERN Stack)

 This is a **Tenant Management System** built with the **PERN stack (PostgreSQL, Express.js, React.js, Node.js)**.
-It helps **PG owners** manage tenant details, track rent payments, and perform CRUD operations.
+It helps **PG owners** manage tenant details, and perform CRUD operations.

 ## Features 🚀